furier/websync/README.md

 ## Screenshots

-Tasks tab
+### Tasks tab
 ![Tasks](doc/screenshots/tasks_tab.png)

-Hosts tab
+### Hosts tab
 ![Hosts](doc/screenshots/hosts_tab.png)

 ## Features

+- All
+  - Every change is auto synchronized with the back end, no manual saving is required!
+  - Data is stored in a simple json file on disk!

 - Tasks
   - Create
   - Edit
   - Remove
+  - Clone
   - Schedule
-  - multiple paths defined for one task.
+  - Multiple paths defined for one task.
   - Either source or destination can be a remote target, as long as a passwordless ssh RSA key (for the host running websync) has been added to authorized hosts on the remote target

 - Hosts
   - Create
   - Edit